 More About The University of Chicago Admissions Rate

-Historically, the acceptance rate for The University of Chicago has been around 8-10% (and was 8.7% for the class of 2021), but this year it fell to a record-low 7.2%.
+Historically, the acceptance rate for The University of Chicago has been around 8-10% (and was 8.7% for the class of 2021), but this year it fell to a record-low of 5.9%, following last year’s 7.3%.
 Like many other highly-selective colleges, The University of Chicago is seeing increasingly bigger, more competitive candidate pools, and has lowered its admissions rates as a result.

 The University of Chicago Freshman Profile

-For this class, The University of Chicago saw a 69% increase in students from Chicago Public Schools, and a 56% increase in full-tuition scholarships for outstanding CPS students!
+This information hasn’t been updated for 2023 yet, but For the class of 2022, The University of Chicago saw a 69% increase in students from Chicago Public Schools, and a 56% increase in full-tuition scholarships for outstanding CPS students!

 So as you can see, University of Chicago remains committed to accepting the best and brightest students from highly diverse demographics and backgrounds.

 Other Admissions Requirements and Information for The University of Chicago

 Okay, so if you don’t need standardized test scores to get into The University of Chicago, what exactly do you need to provide in your application?